-One day when I was waiting for the bus to take me home from the 200-year-old Soulard Farmers Market, an elderly man was sitting at the other end of the bench with a large bag of potatoes between his knees.
+One day while waiting for the bus to go home from the 200-year-old Soulard Farmers Market in St. Louis, an elderly man was sitting at the other end of the bench with a large bag of potatoes between his knees.
 He was complaining about how much he had paid for it.
 He said it was more than what he would have paid in the local supermarket.

 My response was “It depends on what you buy.
 Some things are more, but most things are less and better quality, in my opinion.”
 I guess some people just don’t know how to shop.